MicrosoftDocs/azure-video-indexer/azure-video-indexer/upload-index-videos.md

 ## Prerequisites

 - To upload media files, you need an active Azure AI Video Indexer account.
-If you don't have one, [sign up](https://aka.ms/vi-portal-link) for a free trial account, or create an [unlimited paid account](accounts-overview.md#paid-unlimited-account).
+If you don't have one, [sign up](https://aka.ms/vi-portal-link) for a free trial account, or create a [paid account](accounts-overview.md#paid-account).
 - To upload media files, you need at least contributor-level permission for your account.
 To manage permissions, see [Manage users and groups](restricted-viewer-role.md).
 - To upload media files from a URL, you need a publicly accessible URL for the media file.
 For example, if the file is hosted in an Azure storage account, you need to [generate a SAS token URL](/azure/ai-services/document-intelligence/create-sas-tokens?view=form-recog-3.0.0&preserve-view=true) and paste it in the input box.
 You can't use URLs from streaming services such as YouTube.